rogererens/luos-documentation/installation_guide/linux.md

 ```

 You should now have a new luos folder!

+*Note: If you do not use git, you can also directly download the zip folder from [GitHub](https://github.com/pollen-robotics/luos) directly.*

 Now, remember we installed a specific nightly version of Rust?
 We now need to tell Rust to use this specific version for all Luos projects.
 There is a special command in _rustup_ for that: